About Us

 If you have added water to the floor drain and still do not see water sitting in the pipe, you may not have a trap, in which case, you should call a licensed plumber for assistance.

-If you notice sewer odors in your community or your home despite properly functioning plumbing traps and basement floor drains, we want to hear from you.
-Reporting these odors helps MMSD identify and address potential issues, ensuring a healthier and more comfortable environment for everyone.
+We want to hear from you if you notice sewer odors in your community or your home despite properly functioning plumbing traps and basement floor drains.
+Reporting these odors helps MMSD and your municipality identify and address potential issues, ensuring a healthier and more comfortable environment for everyone.
 Thank you for taking the time to notify us of your odor concerns.
 MMSD may contact you if further information is needed.
-If you need immediate assistance, please call (414) 272-5100.
+If you need immediate assistance, please call MMSD at (414) 272-5100.

 By using our website you are consenting to our use of cookies in accordance with our cookie policy.